 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 All information will be reviewed before destruction to determine if there are special factors that mean destruction should be delayed, e.g. potential litigation, complaints, or ongoing cases.

 We will keep our policy under regular review and we will place any updates on this web page.
-This policy was produced on 1 August 2018.
+This policy was last updated on 4th July 2020.

 HOW TO CONTACT US